ryanatkn/eslint-config/README.md

 npm i -D @ryanatkn/eslint-config
 ```

+I use this ESLint config in all of [my projects](https://github.com/ryanatkn).
+For a simple example see [fuz_template](https://github.com/ryanatkn/fuz_template).
+It's fairly strict, but more relaxed than the `typescript-eslint` strict config in several cases,
+and it adds a little more strictness in places.

-This ESLint config is designed to complement TypeScript and Prettier,
+It's designed to complement TypeScript and Prettier,
 so all redundant rules are disabled.
 It doesn't use the Prettier ESLint plugin - you can add it yourself,
 I prefer running Prettier separately.